Request Free Consultation.

 Vehicles operating on the roadway in Pennsylvania must comply with strict insurance requirements.
 All vehicles operating on public roads that require registration are required to carry insurance.
 A variety of vehicles are included in this category, including cars, trucks, commercial vehicles, buses, and motorcycles.

+Wondering what happens in a car accident when the other driver has no insurance?
 Driving without insurance is subject to substantial penalties.
 In contrast to the limitations you may face regarding compensation following a serious accident, these penalties are relatively minor.
 There is a misconception that when a motorist is involved in a car accident without insurance, but not at fault, they must simply foot the bill for the damages caused by the other driver.
 In spite of this, you may still be able to pursue compensation in the event of an automobile accident in Philadelphia.

 There cannot be enough emphasis placed on the importance of obtaining adequate motor vehicle insurance coverage in Philadelphia.
 In legal terms, it is required.
 The complexities of a car accident claim, coupled with the lack of insurance coverage, can be difficult to navigate without the assistance of a nearby experienced and dedicated Philadelphia car accident lawyer.

 In Pennsylvania, it is illegal to drive without vehicle insurance.
 All drivers in Pennsylvania are required to carry motor vehicle insurance according to Pennsylvania state law.
 Pennsylvania state law requires all motorists to have a minimum of 15/30/5 insurance.
 With this insurance, if a driver is involved in an accident, the insurance provider is required to cover up to: